dylanirlbeck/tailwind-ppx/README.md

 - Integration script that converts all your existing `className="..."` to `className=[%tw "..."]`
 - Redundant class names (like having both `flex-row` and `flex-col`)
 - Class name dependencies (like having `flex-row` without `flex`)

+If you have ideas for new features, please [open an issue](https://github.com/dylanirlbeck/tailwind-ppx/issues)!

 ## Usage